SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/prep-mailboxes-for-cross-forest-moves.md

 ### Linked user attributes

-If you want to move a mailbox to an Exchange 2016 resource forest, the mailbox in the resource forest is considered a linked mailbox.
+If you want to move a mailbox to an Exchange 2016 resource forest, the mailbox in the resource forest is considered a  *linked mailbox*  .
 In this scenario, you need to create a linked mail user in the (target) resource forest.
 To create a linked mail user, you need to set the attributes shown in the following table.

 **Linked mail user attributes**